-In 1974 a new incarnation of Garybaldi was formed by Bambi Fossati along with old cohort Maurizio Cassinelli, bassist Roberto Ricci and indian percussionist Ramasandiran Somusundaram as Bambibanda & Melodie.
-The percussionist previously active as session musician, also released an album and no less than three singles (in a more commercial vein) between 1974 and 1976 on the Magma label.
+In 1974 a new incarnation of Garybaldi was formed by Bambi Fossati along with old cohort Maurizio Cassinelli, bassist Roberto Ricci, and Indian percussionist Ramasandiran Somusundaram as Bambibanda & Melodie.
+The percussionist previously active as a session musician also released an album and no less than three singles (in a more commercial vein) between 1974 and 1976 on the Magma label.

 Let’s go to our album:

-It’s strange to imagine that this is the same artist from the beginning, the songwriting, a bit iffy on side A, convinces us in side B, along with the tight band that accompanies him.
-The overall feeling at the end of the album are of surprise and contentment!
+It’s strange to imagine that this is the same artist from the beginning, the songwriting, a bit iffy on side A, convinces us in B-side, along with the tight band that accompanies him.
+The overall feeling at the end of the album is of surprise and contentment!

 यात्रा मंगलमय हो!